dberg258/Deep-Learning-For-Breast-Cancer-Detection/README.md

 ## Models

 - All of the models in this repository are convolutional neural networks built using Tensorflow.
-- They all involve transfer learning on top of Mobilnetv2
+- They all involve transfer learning on top of Mobilnetv2.
 - I chose Mobilnetv2 because of its small size and efficientcy when training.
-Each model was trained on tens of thousands of images and therefore, speed was the most important factor, considering that I wanted to test with many different architiectures and datasets.
+Each model was trained on tens of thousands of images and therefore, speed was essential if I wanted to test with many different architiectures and datasets.

 ### Base Model

-- The base model was built on top of Mobilnetv2
+- The base model was built on top of Mobilnetv2 and addtionally included a GlobalAveragePooling2D layer, a Dropout(.2) layer and a Dense layer.
--
+- It was trained using early stopping on valiudation loss for 30 epochs.
+- It was trained on 3 datsets with X% values of 10, 30, and 50 percent.